Evolving your skills strategy from top down to bottom up ⬆️

 Multi device learning is a given, we’re in 2021, you already know that.
 But with increased dispersed workforces, a mobile app is an absolute must-have feature for your learning platform.
 Not only does it make access to learning content easier but helps your people stay connected wherever they’re working.

 Pick the right technology for the job.
-A learning experience platform goes way beyond the traditional LMS.
-THRIVE LXP has all the functionality to replace a learning management system as well as harness UGC, empower social learning and create a strong sense of community.
+THRIVE Learning and Skills Platform has all the functionality to replace a learning management system as well as harness UGC, empower social learning and create a strong sense of community.

 Take a look at this article to explore some of the key features you need to look out for when supporting future ways of working (and learning)!